-Shannon Branfield, PhD, is a Visiting Assistant Professor of English in the Department of Languages, Literature, and Mass Communication at Colorado Mesa University.
+Shannon Branfield, PhD, is a Visiting Instructor of English in the Department of Languages, Literature, and Mass Communication at Colorado Mesa University.
 Currently, she teaches composition courses, Introduction to Literature, and Mythology.
 Through a focus on a multiplicity of perspectives and the ongoing negotiation of cultural narratives, she encourages her students to see themselves as active members of a cultural community and to use their media literacy to be aware of the narratives that impact themselves and others.
 At the end of the class, students engage as artists themselves and create their own work inspired by the course texts, adding their voices to the cultural conversation.

 Her primary areas of research include 19th century British literature, masculinities studies, and contemporary popular culture.
 Her dissertation research focused on examining the instability of masculinity in the Victorian world, as reflected in Victorian sensation fiction.
 Her current research focuses on the politics of contemporary fantasy by authors of color.